-The DA algorithm [12] has been successfully applied to solve many optimization problems in various machine learning algorithms and applied in many problems, such as clustering [13, 12, 14], visualization [15], protein alignment [16], and so on.
-The core of the DA algorithm is to seek an global optimal solution in a deterministic way [12], which contrasts to stochastic methods used in the simulated annealing [17], by controlling the level of randomness.
+The DA algorithm [12, 13, 14, 15] has been successfully applied to solve many optimization problems in various machine learning algorithms and applied in many problems, such as clustering [16, 12, 17], visualization [18], protein alignment [19], and so on.
+The core of the DA algorithm is to seek an global optimal solution in a deterministic way [12], which contrasts to stochastic methods used in the simulated annealing [20], by controlling the level of randomness.
 This process, adapted from a physical process, is known as annealing in that an optimal solution is gradually revealing as lowering temperature which controls randomness.
-At each level of temperature, the DA algorithm chooses an optimal solution by using the principle of maximum entropy [18, 19, 20], a rational approach to choose the most unbiased and non-committal answers for given conditions.
+At each level of temperature , the DA algorithm chooses an optimal solution by using the principle of maximum entropy [21], a rational approach to choose the most unbiased and non-committal answers for given conditions.

 Regarding the cooling process, which affects the speed of convergency, in general it should be slow enough to get the optimal solutions.
 Two types of fixed cooling schemes, exponential cooling schemes in which temperature T is reduced exponentially such that $T = \alpha T$ with a coefficient $\alpha < 1$ and linear scheme like $T = T - \delta$ for $\delta > 0$ , are commonly used.
-Choosing the best cooling coefficient $\alpha$ or $\delta$ is very problem dependent and no common rule has not yet been reported.
+Choosing the best cooling coefficient $\alpha$ or $\delta$ is very problem dependent and no common rules have been reported.
 Beside of those conventional schemes, in this paper we also present a new cooling scheme, named adaptive cooling schedule, which can improve the performance of DA by dynamically computing the next temperatures during the annealing process with no use of fixed and predefined ones.